labring/sealos/docs/4.0/docs/cloud/apps/appstore/use-sealos-registry.md

 $ sealos login -k config.yml hub.sealos.cn
 ```

-## Use image in sealos registry to accelerate download speeds
+## Use image in sealos registry to accelerate the download

-Replace image domain to `hub.sealos.cn` when using sealos cli.
+Replace the image domain with `hub.sealos.cn` when using sealos cli.

 Here is an example:
 ```shell